 - An agency that’s able to process more records every day and weed out the uncollectible accounts can maximize their profits.

-- Instead of running each account through bankruptcy records scrubbing on your own time, invest in a public records search engine with batch processing.
+- Instead of running each account through bankruptcy records scrubbing on your own time, invest in a public records search engine with batch skip tracing and batch processing.

 Separating Different Types of Bankruptcy

 There are different types of bankruptcy an individual may file for.
 Although there are only two very common types of bankruptcy, that doesn’t mean they’re the only types you may run into.
 Plus, different bankruptcy filings may have different conclusions regarding whether or not someone’s still liable for their debts.
 Getting all the financial information available is the best way for you to make sure you’re collecting on debts properly.

 - The terms of a bankruptcy aren’t the same across every type of bankruptcy and every individual bankruptcy filing.